dhawalpatodi/Excel-Bike-Sales-Dashboard/README.md

 The dashboard includes:

 - **Average Income by Gender**
-  Shows average income for male and female customers, separated by purchase status
+  Displays average income for male and female customers, separated by purchase status

 - **Customer Commute Patterns**
   Analyses commute distance and its relationship to bike purchasing